Mentors are devoted to students' growth as young coders.

 What does a mentor do?

 Our goal is to match four mentors to every team of eight students.
-You’ll sit down alongside your team during weekly coding sessions at one of our locations in the Dallas area.
-Along with the other mentors, you'll guide students through the learning process, track their progress and support them during hands-on coding projects, including websites and mobile apps.
+You'll sit down alongside your team during weekly coding sessions at one of our Dallas area locations.
+Along with other mentors, you'll guide students through the learning process, track their progress and support them during hands-on coding projects, like creating websites and mobile apps.